mdn/content/files/en-us/web/http/proxy_servers_and_tunneling/index.md

 A [Proxy Auto-Configuration (PAC)](/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) file is a [JavaScript](/en-US/docs/Web/JavaScript) function that determines whether web browser requests (HTTP, HTTPS, and FTP) go directly to the destination or are forwarded to a web proxy server.
 The JavaScript function contained in the PAC file defines the function:

-The auto-config file should be saved to a file with a `.pac` filename extension, `proxy.pac`.
+The auto-config file should be saved to a file with a `.pac` filename extension,: `proxy.pac`.

 And the MIME type set to `application/x-ns-proxy-autoconfig`.